ansible/tower-cli/docs/WORKFLOWS.md

 ### Idempotence

-The workflow schema feature populates the workflow node network based on the hierarchy structure, and at each point in the tree, it attempts to find an existing node with the specified properties inside of that point in the tree.
+The workflow schema feature populates the workflow node network based on the hierarchy structure.
+Before creating each node, it attempts to find an existing node with the specified properties in that location in the tree, and will not create a new node if it exists.

 Thus, running the command multiple times should not change the workflow structure.
 To continue with the previous example, subsequent